 If you are a victim of a construction site accident, you can file a personal injury lawsuit against the individuals or companies responsible for the accident.
-A personal injury lawsuit will allow the victim to get compensation for your injuries, including medical costs, lost wages, pain and suffering, and loss of future income.
+A personal injury lawsuit can allow the victim to get compensation for your injuries, including medical costs, lost wages, pain and suffering, and loss of future income.

 If someone is killed in a construction accident, the surviving family can file a wrongful death lawsuit against those responsible.
 A wrongful death claim will allow the family to get compensation for the loss of a loved one.

 - Even if you are injured on the job, you may still be able to file a lawsuit against a third party who was responsible for the accident.